MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/newbie.md

 **When encountering problems, read the documents please.**
 :::

-1. The log files are located in the folder under the MAA folder which named `debug`.
+1. The log files are located in the folder under the MAA folder which is named `debug`.
 Logs are important.
 When asking others for help, be sure to take `asst.log` and `gui.log` with you.

-2. In order to meet the various needs of all users as much as possible, MAA provides a large number of customization options.
+2. To meet the various needs of all users as much as possible, MAA provides a large number of customization options.
 When you find that MAA lacks a certain function, it may be because it is not easily discoverable rather than non-existent, such as `Manual entry of stage names` and `Do not put stationed operators in Dormitory`.

 3. Placing the mouse pointer on some options will give detailed instructions, such as `Do not put stationed operators in Dormitory`.

-4. For some check boxes, right-click on them to change them to a half-selected state.
-The check boxes in this state will be automatically cleared the next time MAA is started, which can be understood as `only once`.
+4. For some checkboxes, right-click on them to change them to a half-selected state.
+The checkboxes in this state will be automatically cleared the next time MAA is started, which can be understood as `only once`.

 5. ~~If you're uncertain about your needs, don't select the Nightly Release.~~